nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 <hr/>

 * **docxtpl** is a python library for populating data into word file templates.
-* Please see the previous blogpost [here](https://nagasudhir.blogspot.com/2021/10/docxtpl-python-library-for-creating.html) for introduction and in-depth use cases of docxtpl for report automation
+* Please see the previous blog post [here](https://nagasudhir.blogspot.com/2021/10/docxtpl-python-library-for-creating.html) for introduction and in-depth use cases of docxtpl for report automation

-*
+## Problem description
+In this blog post we will create a report for each customer

 The following files are used in this blog post
 * Template word file - [reportTmpl.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmpl.docx)